Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon/README.md

 ## Log in

 1. Ask your org administrator to provide access.
-Please see [Assurance User Access](./assurance-user-access.md) for more details.
+See [Assurance User Access](https://aep-sdks.gitbook.io/docs/adobe-assurance/project-griffon/get-access#set-up-access) for more details.
 2. Visit [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon)
 3. Log in using your Adobe ID credentials for the Experience Cloud.